Updated May 13, 2019 | Henry Ford Wyandotte Hospital in Michigan offered a healthy vegan cooking class to show which foods can help prevent cancer.

-The class, called the Eating Healthy to Prevent Cancer Cooking Demonstration, is associated with National Colorectal Cancer Awareness Month, the News-Herald reports.
-Dietitian Julie Fromm will teach the class how certain nutritious foods can reduce one’s risk of cancer and perform a plant-based cooking demonstration.
+The class, called the Eating Healthy to Prevent Cancer Cooking Demonstration, was associated with National Colorectal Cancer Awareness Month, the News-Herald reports.
+Dietitian Julie Fromm taught the class how certain nutritious foods can reduce one’s risk of cancer and performed a plant-based cooking demonstration.

 Fromm is part of Generation with Promise, a program from the Henry Ford Hospital System that teaches low-income Michigan residents how to cook healthy on a budget.

 “We are out in the community.
 We’re not asking people come to us — we go to them.
 ‘One person at a time,’ is what we always say.
 Our goal is to reach every person in the Detroit area,” Fromm told Food and Nutrition in January 2013.